 Where Can I Get Advice

 You can get advice on debt from Citizens Advice in the UK or in the US with the National Debt Line.
-This is a free service available to everyone who is feeling overwhelmed by debt or who needs help out of it.
+This is a free service available to everyone who is feeling overwhelmed by debt or who needs help out with it.
 They will help you to find ways to manage your debt, pay it off and deal with it.
 You will also be able to get any advice on whether you may be eligible for government help and benefits.

 Will a Money Makeover help my Credit Score?